huangli712/iQIST/docs/src/ch04/in_umat.md

 !!! warning

     The continuous-time quantum Monte Carlo impurity solvers in the general matrix representation, i.e., the **MANJUSHAKA**, component does not support this file/feature as well.
+All the information about the interaction matrix is already encapsulated in the *atom.cix* file.

 **Format**